 - Issuers choosing to publish their rating agency reports on their issuer-controlled website should ensure that posting is consistent with rating agency policies (i.e., permission may be required).
 Additionally, old reports should be removed at the time that new rating reports are published.

-- If a government chooses to post unaudited interim financial information, the posting should clearly state that the information is unaudited and the government may wish to include additional disclaimer language regarding use of unaudited information.
+- If a government chooses to post unaudited interim financial information, the posting should clearly state that the information is unaudited and the government may wish to include additional disclaimer language regarding the accuracy and use of unaudited information.

 - The security of an issuer's website should be evaluated to protect it from manipulation by external or unauthorized persons.

-- Documents on the website used in connection with a sale of bonds (e.g., POSs, audited financial statements and feasibility reports) should be identical to versions distributed in hard copy.
+- Documents on the website used in connection with a sale of bonds (e.g., POSs, audited financial statements and feasibility reports) should be identical to versions officially distributed to the public.
 In addition, information on an issuer’s website intended for use in a bond sale should be clearly identified as such, and segregated from other information.

 - Issuers should consider the need to involve other departments and professionals to ensure that all necessary parties are involved in developing and deploying disclosure information on the website.